peachcloud/peach-devdocs/README.md

 Developer documentation for PeachCloud in the form of a Markdown book.

+_Note: the book is not yet available in built form online.
+A link will be included in this repo when that is the case._

+### Quickstart

+If you do not wish to build and serve the book locally, simply navigate to the [src/SUMMARY.md](https://github.com/peachcloud/peach-devdocs/blob/master/src/SUMMARY.md) file on the GitHub repo and navigate the documentation from there.

 ### Setup

 [mdBook](https://github.com/rust-lang/mdBook) is required to build and serve the book locally.
 Installation can be achieved via the [release binaries](https://github.com/rust-lang/mdBook/releases) or directly via Cargo (assuming you have Rust version 1.35 or higher and Cargo installed):